-I loved every strange elegiac dreamlike moment of Alex Garland’s Annihilation.
+I loved every strange, elegiac, dreamlike moment of Alex Garland’s Annihilation.
 Less a narrative and more a trance, Annihilation is a joyously enigmatic movie.
-A movie often times relies on some sort of indirect audience participation of some sort.
+A movie often relies on some sort of indirect audience participation.
 Annihilation doesn’t play with us or even tease us.
-Instead it merely exists and either you’re with it or you’re not.
+Instead, it merely exists, and either you’re with it, or you’re not.

 Lena (Natalie Portman) is mourning the death of her husband, Kane (Oscar Issac), who went missing in action.
 So it’s understandable when she seems a little taken aback when Kane shows up a year later.
 Kane himself is dazed and confused about how he got there.